Best Surgical Face Masks to Reduce the Spread of Germs

 Pros: breathable, comfortable, ergonomic, good for protection against dust and certain particles or droplets

-Cons: thinly made, the one-size-fits-all design might prove too big or small for your face, not very effective against the coronavirus pandemic
+Cons: thinly made, the one-size-fits-all design might prove too big or small for your face, less effective than some alternatives against the spread of COVID-19

 7. INTO THE AM Galaxy Face Mask Bandanas